Maskless Sununu shaking kids' hands raises concerns

 Sununu, who with Education Commissioner Frank Edleblut noted the virtual anti-drug seminar for youth scheduled for Tuesday will be almost double the size of an in-person event held a few years ago, said this is a concern the state needs to address.

 Elizabeth Bielecki of Bedford has resigned as director of the Division of Motor Vehicles.
-She was praised by Sununu and Councilor Joe Kenney, R-Wakefield, for her response to the public during the pandemic and other times in her career.
-She served the state for the past 19 years.
+She was praised by Sununu and Councilor Joe Kenney (R-Wakefield) for her response to the public during the pandemic and other times in her 19-year career.

 Carollynn Lear of Goffstown was confirmed as assistant commissioner of the state Department of Revenue Administration.
 She will receive a salary of $132,866 a year.

-Two members of the Community College System Board of Trustees were confirmed.
-They are Donnalee Lozeau of Nashua representing the general public, and Richard Ackerman of Lebanon as the representative for the technology sector.
+Two members of the Community College System Board of Trustees were confirmed: Donnalee Lozeau of Nashua representing the general public, and Richard Ackerman of Lebanon for the technology sector.

 Kenney said, “I support this, particularly as I represent many rural areas.
 This can only be used to fend off COVID-19.”

-A contract of about $17 million through the federal government to help restaurants was tabled for two weeks to get more information at the request of Councilor Cinde Warmington, D-Concord.
+A contract of about $17 million to help restaurants was tabled for two weeks to get more information at the request of Councilor Cinde Warmington (D-Concord).

 (0) comments